THE HISTORY OF KARATE

 From the 1950’s on, Karate began to receive increasing international attention, mainly through exposure to American servicemen stationed in Japan after World War II, and also through Japanese students traveling abroad to study.

-Karate has been practiced formally in Britain since the early 1960s, though it was Bruce Lee's film "Jing Wu Men" (better known in the West as "Fist of Fury") in 1972 that brought the oriental martial arts to prominence, and today there are martial arts schools the length and breadth of the UK.
+Karate has been practiced formally in Britain since the early 1960s, though it was Bruce Lee's film "Jing Wu Men" (better known in the West as "Fist of Fury") in 1972 that brought the oriental martial arts to prominence, and today there are martial arts schools the length and breadth of the United Kingdoms.

 One of the early karate students in the UK was John Smith, who became one of the first British black belts in Wado Ryu Karate.
 Living in Plymouth he mentored Bill Gerrans, a green belt in Wado Ryu who started the first karate club in Cornwall at the Illogan Institute.
 One of the early students of Bill Gerrans' "Redruth Karate Kai" was a young Robin Whale, who gained a brown belt in Wado Ryu under Sensei Smith.
 Sensei Smith then formed his own style of karate - Bujinkai Karate - and Robin continued training with Bujinkai gaining his Third Degree black belt in 1984.